 Infections can be serious business, especially if you have conditions like rheumatoid arthritis or lupus and are taking medications that weaken your immune system.
 If this happens to you, especially if you have symptoms such as a fever, see your doctor.
 It’s critical that any infection is identified and treated properly, so it doesn’t spread.

 Rest pain is another sign your arthritis may need more aggressive treatment.
 Rest often goes a long way toward relief.
 But when this conservative approach fails, you may have a deeper problem.

 “If your pain doesn’t get better with rest, see a doctor,” says Dr. Burg.
 “It may be time to consider medical treatment, including the possibility of surgery for severe back, hip or knee pain.
 In fact, most orthopedic surgeons won’t operate on a person unless they have rest pain; that’s how much of a red flag it is.”

 4. You have arthritis pain along with other conditions

-Many patients are dealing with a form of arthritis along with other conditions — GERD or stomach ulcers, for example.
-If you’re one of these patients, be especially careful with self-medication.
+Many people deal with some type of arthritis along with other conditions, like GERD or stomach ulcers.
+But if this is your case, be especially careful with self-medication.

-Here’s why: Many times drugs to treat pain and inflammation conflict with drugs to treat other conditions.
-For example, long-term use of non-steroidal antiinflammatories (NSAIDS) can make digestive issues such as ulcers worse, especially if you’re taking a proton pump inhibitor for heartburn or GERD.
-Likewise, many pain medications raise your risk levels if you heart disease and can be dangerous if you have kidney disease.
+Here’s why: Many times, drugs to treat pain and inflammation conflict with drugs to treat other conditions.
+For example, long-term use of non-steroidal antiinflammatories (NSAIDs) can make digestive issues like ulcers worse, especially if you’re taking a proton pump inhibitor for heartburn or GERD.
+Likewise, many pain medications raise your risk levels if you have heart disease or be dangerous if you have kidney disease.

-If you take multiple drugs for multiple conditions, check with a doctor before treating your arthritis on your own.
+If you take multiple drugs for multiple conditions, check with a doctor before treating your arthritis on your own, Dr. Burg recommends.
 Without proper guidance, adding more medications to the mix might do more harm than good.